gplepage/lsqfit/doc/html/_sources/overview.txt

 Introduction
 --------------------

-The modules defined here are designed to facilitate least-squares fitting of noisy data by multi-dimensional, nonlinear functions of arbitrarily many parameters.
-The central module is :mod:`lsqfit` because it provides the fitting functions. :mod:`lsqfit` makes heavy use of auxiliary module :mod:`gvar`, which provides tools that simplify the analysis of error propagation, and also the creation of complicated multi-dimensional Gaussian distributions.
+The  :mod:`lsqfit` module is designed to facilitate least-squares fitting of noisy data by multi-dimensional, nonlinear functions of arbitrarily many parameters.  :mod:`lsqfit` makes heavy use of another module, :mod:`gvar` (distributed separately), which provides tools that simplify the analysis of error propagation, and also the creation of complicated multi-dimensional Gaussian distributions.
 The power of the :mod:`gvar` module is a feature that distinguishes :mod:`lsqfit` from standard fitting packages, as demonstrated below.

 The following (complete) code illustrates basic usage of :mod:`lsqfit`::